Community Detection in General Hypergraph via Graph Embedding

-In this paper, we propose a novel method for detecting community structure in general hypergraph networks, uniform or non-uniform.
+In this paper, we propose a novel method for detecting community structure in general hypergraph networks, where a general hypergraph can be uniform or non-uniform.
 The proposed method consists of an augmentation step and an embedding step.
-The augmentation step adds a null vertex to the hyperedges with smaller cardinality, and converts the hypergraph into a uniform multi-hypergraph \citep{Pearson2014OnSH, KellyJ.Pearson2015}.
+The augmentation step adds a null vertex to the hyperedges with smaller cardinality, and converts the hypergraph into a uniform multi-hypergraph \citep{Pearson2014OnSH, KellyJ.Pearson2015}, which allows vertices to appear multiple times in one hyperedge.
 The embedding step is formulated in a regularization form with tensor decomposition, which represents each vertex as a low-dimensional numerical vector and encourages vertices within the same community to be close in the embedding space.
 The proposed hypergraph embedding model is flexible and general, which includes the hypergraph stochastic block model (hSBM), also known as hypergraph planted partition model \citep{Ghoshdastidar_2017}, as its special case.
-It also accommodates heterogeneity among vertices by allowing vertices within a community to fluctuate in all directions around their community center.
-This is in sharp contrast to hSBM, which assumes vertices within in a community share the same embedding vector.
-It is also more powerful than the hypergraph degree-corrected block model (hDCBM; \citealt{dongxia2019, yuan2018testing}), under which embeddings of vertices within a community are along the same direction and only differ by their magnitudes.
+It also accommodates heterogeneity among vertices by allowing vertices within a community to fluctuate in all directions.
+This is in sharp contrast to hSBM, which assumes vertices within a community share the same spectral embedding vector.
+It is also more general than the hypergraph degree-corrected block model (hDCBM; \citealt{dongxia2019, yuan2018testing}), under which spectral embeddings of vertices within a community are along the same direction and only differ by their magnitudes.
 The advantage of the proposed method is supported in both asymptotic theories and numerical experiments on a number of synthetic and real hypergraph networks.